OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 > Your readme is how your users know how to use your pipe.
 We can display this in Bitbucket, so it needs to be written with markdown, in a specific format.

-If you want users to be successful when using your Pipe, the better the `README` is, the higher the liklihood is of your users doing just that.
+If you want users to be successful when using your Pipe, the better the `README` is, the higher the likelihood is of your users doing just that.

 One of the more important parts of it will be the **YAML Definition**.
 This tells users what to add to their `bitbucket-pipeline.yml` file.